noxouille/dotfiles-2/readme.md

 Steps (intended to use just after arch install):
 1. Install git and clone repo
 1. Run the install.sh as root (from dotfiles dir) and pass it your username
-1. Start X (optional)
-1. Run in nvim :PlugInstall
+1. Start X (optional), run in nvim :PlugInstall

 Next is optional (just for me) (saying like someone else uses this crap):
 1. Configure locales